chanan/AkkaGuice/README.md

 Release History
 ---------------

+* 0.8.1 - Compatible with Java 7 and 8
 * 0.8.0 - Updated to support AbstractActor in Akka 2.3
 * 0.7.1 - Actors created with akka guice will get a name based on the key
 * 0.7.0 - Removed @RegisterActor in favor of @Singleton & @Named